University of Southern California, B.A., 1999

 - 2002, California

 Amanda L. Hayes-Kibreab’s practice is focused on complex business litigation, arbitration and dispute resolution on behalf of providers, and with a particular emphasis on managed care litigation.
 A partner in the firm’s Litigation Department, Ms. Hayes-Kibreab applies a practical and creative approach to her cases to achieve the best possible result for her clients.
+She is also a member of the firm's Fraud & Abuse Practice Group.

 Ms. Hayes-Kibreab has a broad range of litigation experience, from managing large multi-party, multi-million dollar disputes, to litigating business contract and tort disputes on behalf of various healthcare entities, to defending actions brought by large healthcare payors against hospital providers, to heading up large international white collar crime investigations for global healthcare device manufacturers, to providing advice in a range of healthcare law and reform topics.
 She represents hospitals and hospital systems, provider groups, surgery centers, individual physicians and other healthcare entities.